DavesCodeMusings/CloudPi/docs/configure-certificate-authority.md

 ```

 ## Verifying the Certificates
 When the playbook is done, you'll have a root certificate called `home_CA.crt` and an intermediate certificate called `home.crt`.
-Both are in the `/etc/ssl/certs/` directory.
-There will also be
+Both are plain text file in the `/etc/ssl/certs/` directory.
+You can verify the certificates and keys by using `openssl` commands like the ones shown below.

 ```
-$ ls /etc/ssl/certs/home*
+$ openssl x509 -in /etc/ssl/certs/home_CA.crt -text -noout
-/etc/ssl/certs/home_CA.crt  /etc/ssl/certs/home.crt
+$ sudo openssl rsa -in /etc/ssl/private/home_CA.key -check

-$ sudo ls /etc/ssl/private
+$ openssl x509 -in /etc/ssl/certs/home.crt -text -noout
-home_CA.key  home.key
+$ sudo openssl rsa -in /etc/ssl/private/home.key -check
 ```

 ## Issuing Certificates for Applications